-- Q.57.
-What are the exceptions to bidding requirements for contracts for materials and supplies? - A.57.
+Q.58.
+What are the exceptions to bidding requirements for contracts for materials and supplies?

+- A.58.
 Yes, there are exceptions for certain purchases of materials and supplies.
 These exceptions include: - purchases off the State Contract under cooperative purchasing agreements; R.S.
 38:2212.1(F) - purchases of surplus materials and supplies from another public entity or the government of the United States or if the particular transaction is governed by the procurement code; R.S.
 38:2212.1(D) - purchases off of the Federal General Services Administration Lists, provided that the items are not otherwise available cheaper on State Contract and the public entity utilizes a Louisiana licensed dealer or distributor; R.S.
-38:2212.1(E) - purchases by hospitals service districts under qualified group purchasing organizations; R.S.38:2212.1(G)

-- purchases of used fire and emergency response vehicles, including associated equipment, with a per unit purchase cost of less than one hundred thousand dollars; R.S.
-38:2238, et seq. - lease, rental, or purchases of telecommunications data processing systems, including equipment, and related services, by political subdivisions through a request for proposals; R.S.
+38:2212.1(E) - purchases by hospitals service districts under qualified group purchasing organizations; R.S.38:2212.1(G) - purchases of used fire and emergency response vehicles, including associated equipment, with a per unit purchase cost of less than one hundred thousand dollars; R.S.
+38:2238, et seq.
+Note: The definition of Fire and Emergency Response Vehicles under R.S.
+38:2238.1, expressly excludes sedans, pickup trucks, mobile crime labs, tow trucks, and buses used by law enforcement. - lease, rental, or purchases of telecommunications data processing systems, including equipment, and related services, by political subdivisions through a request for proposals; R.S.
 38:2237 - purchases of materials, equipment and supplies by school districts and schools through a qualified group purchasing organization; R.S.
 38:2212.1(N) - purchase of materials, supplies, vehicles or equipment by the State, any levee district, levee drainage district, municipality, parish or other political subdivision of the state through an existing public contract of another political subdivision within one year of the opening of bids; R.S.
+38:321.1; and

-38:321.1; and - purchases of animals trained to perform special task, including but not limited to narcotics detection, bomb detection, arson investigation, and rescue techniques by: - Any local law enforcement agency for the principal purpose of aiding in the detection of criminal activity, enforcement of laws, or apprehension of offenders, and - Any local public safety agency for the purpose of search and rescue services.
+- purchases of animals trained to perform special task, including but not limited to narcotics detection, bomb detection, arson investigation, and rescue techniques by: - Any local law enforcement agency for the principal purpose of aiding in the detection of criminal activity, enforcement of laws, or apprehension of offenders, and - Any local public safety agency for the purpose of search and rescue services.

-Q.58.
+Q.59.
 Does the Public Bid Law apply to a procurement transaction between two public entities?
 R.S.
 38:2212.1(D)

-- A.58.
+- A.59.
 Generally no, R.S.
-38:2212.1(D) provides that the Public Bid Law does not apply to: - a public entity purchasing surplus materials and supplies from another public entity; or - the government of the United States; or - a transaction governed by the procurement code.
+38:2212.1(D) provides that the Public Bid Law does not apply to: - a public entity purchasing surplus materials and supplies from another public entity; or - > the government of the United States; or - > a transaction governed by the procurement code.